New realisation of light thermal dark matter with enhanced detection prospects: Introduction

 \section{Introduction}

 The matter content of our present universe is dominated by dark matter (DM) contributing approximately five times of ordinary baryonic matter.
-Weakly interacting massive particle (WIMP) has been the most widely studied candidate for DM which gets produced thermally in the early universe leaving a frozen-out relic.
+Weakly interacting massive particle (WIMP) has been the most widely studied candidate for DM which gets produced thermally in the early universe leaving a freeze-out relic.
 For DM interactions typically in the WIMP ballpark, the requirement of DM not overclosing the universe leads to a lower bound on its mass, around a few GeV \cite{Lee:1977ua, Kolb:1985nn}(with some exceptions for scalar DM \cite{Boehm:2003hm}).
 On the other hand, light thermal DM with mass $(m_{\rm DM} \lesssim \mathcal{O}(10 \, \rm GeV))$ has received lots of attention in recent times, particularly due to weaker constraints from direct detection experiments like LZ \cite{LUX-ZEPLIN:2022qhg}.
-Thermal overproduction of such DM can be avoided with the inclusion of light mediators \cite{Pospelov:2007mp, DAgnolo:2015ujb, Berlin:2017ftj, DAgnolo:2020mpt, Herms:2022nhd, Jaramillo:2022mos, Borah:2024yow}.
-Here we consider the opposite example of thermal DM which gets under-produced via freeze-out mechanism.
-This can occur if DM annihilation via a mediator is resonantly enhanced or DM strongly couples to a light mediator.
-In this letter, we propose a novel mechanism to revive DM in such thermally under-produced regime via a first-order phase transition (FOPT) occurring at a temperature below $T=m_{\rm DM}$, the mass of DM.
+Such GeV scale DM can have observable direct detection rate if they interact with the SM via a light mediator having sizeable coupling with DM.
+However, thermal relic of such DM gets under-produced via freeze-out mechanism due to efficient annihilation into light mediators.
+In this letter, we propose a novel mechanism to revive DM in such thermally under-produced regime via a first-order phase transition (FOPT) occurring at a temperature $T < m_{\rm DM}$, the mass of DM.
 The FOPT leads to sharp change in the mediator mass keeping final relic of DM close to the observed relic \cite{Planck:2018vyg}.
-While our formalism is very general, we apply it to the scenario where DM strongly couples to a light mediator.
-Such a scenario can not only lead to a large direct detection rate, even in low DM mass regime but can also give rise to self-interacting DM (SIDM), a popular alternative to the cold dark matter (CDM) paradigm.
-While the CDM paradigm is very successful leading to the well-established benchmark model in cosmology, it suffers from small-scale issues like too-big-to-fail, missing satellite and core-cusp problems \cite{Spergel:1999mh, Tulin:2017ara, Bullock:2017xww}.
-The desired self-interaction of such DM is parametrised in terms of cross-section to mass ratio as $\sigma/m \sim 1 \; {\rm cm}^2/{\rm g} \approx 2 \times 10^{-24} \; {\rm cm}^2/{\rm GeV}$ \cite{Buckley:2009in, Feng:2009hw, Feng:2009mn, Loeb:2010gj, Zavala:2012us, Vogelsberger:2012ku}.
-SIDM can behave like CDM on large scales while solving the small-scale issues if its self-interaction cross-section is velocity-dependent, thanks to the light mediator \cite{Buckley:2009in, Feng:2009hw, Feng:2009mn, Loeb:2010gj, Bringmann:2016din, Kaplinghat:2015aga, Aarssen:2012fx, Tulin:2013teo}.
-However, the existence of such light mediator having sizeable interactions with DM also leads to under-abundant thermal relic, particularly in the GeV scale mass regime, due to efficient DM annihilation into light mediators.
-On the other hand, such light thermal DM in the GeV regime remains appealing due to weaker constraints from direct detection experiments \cite{LUX-ZEPLIN:2022qhg}.
-While there exist several SIDM production mechanisms in the literature \cite{Kouvaris:2014uoa, Bernal:2015ova, Kainulainen:2015sva, Hambye:2019tjt, Cirelli:2016rnw, Kahlhoefer:2017umn, Belanger:2011ww}, generating correct relic purely from thermal freeze-out is challenging, except for a few scenarios where non-standard cosmology \cite{Ho:2023ctb} and conversion driven freeze-out \cite{Borah:2022ask} were adopted.
-On the other hand, there are several works where a hybrid setup of thermal and non-thermal contributions to relic density was studied \cite{Dutta:2021wbn, Borah:2021pet, Borah:2021rbx, Borah:2021qmi}.
+Such a scenario can not only lead to an observable direct detection rate even in low DM mass regime but can also give rise to self-interacting DM (SIDM), a popular alternative to the cold dark matter (CDM) paradigm solving the small-scale issues like too-big-to-fail, missing satellite and core-cusp problems \cite{Spergel:1999mh, Tulin:2017ara, Bullock:2017xww}.